jack08/static-test/source/uber/index.md

 ## How Do Uber Drivers Get Paid?
 ![uber driver pay and expenses](/img/uber-driver-pay-expenses.png) Uber pays drivers each week.
 If you want to become an Uber driver, this alone is a great reason.
-Uber does have a second pay options.
+Uber does have a second pay option.

 * Direct deposit.
 * Instant Pay.